JestherCostinar/kasect/README.md

 - <strong>Laravel</strong> is a web application framework with expressive, elegant syntax.
 We’ve already laid the foundation — freeing you to create without sweating the small things.
 - <strong>PHP</strong> is an open-source server-side scripting language that many devs use for web development.
 - <strong>Tailwinnd CSS</strong> works by scanning all of your HTML files, JavaScript components, and any other templates for class names, generating the corresponding styles and then writing them to a static CSS file.
-- <strong>JavaScript</strong> is a scripting or programming language that allows you to implement complex features on web pages
+- <strong>Alpine JS</strong> is a rugged, minimal tool for composing behavior directly in your markup.
+Think of it like jQuery for the modern web.
+Plop in a script tag and get going.
 - <strong>MySQL</strong> is a relational database management system.
 Databases are the essential data repository for all software applications.

 ## Installation
 #### Requirements:

-- <strong>PHP 7.4
+- <strong>PHP 8.16
 - Node
 - MySQL</strong>